Multi-modal LLMs enable visual assistants that can perform question-answering about images.

 By default, LangChain will use an embedding model with moderate performance but lower memory requirments,

 OpenCLIPEmbeddings models in

 vectorstore_mmembd = Chroma(

-GOOGLE_API_KEY environment variable in order to access Gemini.
+OPENAI_API_KEY environment variable to access the OpenAI GPT-4V.

 To use this package, you should first have the LangChain CLI installed:

 To create a new LangChain project and install this as the only package, you can do: